kristhayer11/alcohols-empire/content/intro/essay3.md

 the most impressive finds of early Celtic art.
-The Gallo-Roman period left a distinctive provincial style of sculpture, and the region around the modern Franco-German border led the empire in the mass production of finely decoratedAncient Roman pottery, which was exported to Italy and elsewhere on a lagre scale.
+The Gallo-Roman period left a distinctive provincial style of sculpture, and the region around the modern Franco-German border led the empire in the mass production of finely decorated Ancient Roman pottery, which was exported to Italy and elsewhere on a lagre scale.
 With Merovingian art the story of French styles as a distinct and influential element in the wider development of the art of Christian Europe begins. ({{< q-cite "Faure 1909" "54" >}})